MicrosoftDocs/azure-ai-docs/articles/search/search-markdown-data.md

 [Create Indexer](/rest/api/searchservice/indexers/create) creates an indexer on your search service.
 An indexer connects to the data source, loads and indexes data, and optionally provides a schedule to automate the data refresh.

-The indexer configuration includes the `jsonArray` parsing mode and a `documentRoot`.

 ```http
 ### Create and run an indexer
 POST {{baseUrl}}/indexers?api-version=2024-11-01  HTTP/1.1